 Bulgarian young people asked Julie de Bailliencourt, Safety Policy Manager for Europe, Middle East and Africa at Facebook, to collect less personal data from users.
 Teenagers also proposed that the team of Facebook, the most popular social media in Bulgaria, think about minimizing offers for friends’ search.

-About 30 young people from several schools participated in a discussion organized by Bulgarian Safer Internet Centre and Facebook which took place on 25th of March in Sofia.
+About 30 young people from several schools and the Youth panel of Bulgarian SIC participated in a discussion organized by Bulgarian Safer Internet Centre and Facebook which took place on 25th of March in Sofia.
 The discussion followed a regional meeting between Facebook and civil society organizations from 10 countries in Southeastern Europe which took place the previous day thanks to long term partnership between Bulgarian Safer Internet Centre and the social media.

 Both Julie de Bailliencourt and Gabrilella Cseh, Head of Public Policy for Central and Eastern Europe for Facebook, introduced the young people to Facebook’s safety policy and tools.
 Then the teenagers worked in groups and their objective was to share their positive and negative experience in using social network.
 The young people pointed out as advantages of Facebook: easy and fast communication with friends and relatives, fast spreading of information and entertainment and learning opportunities.
 The teenagers identified as problems: fake news, spam massages and unwanted ads, notifications form unknown people, the amount of personal data gathered, fewer account managing options for mobile devices.
 Facebook managers answered the teenagers’ questions and recommended young people to register with their real age in order to be able to use minors’ protection tools and filters and also advised children to refrain from sharing their personal data publicly and not to hesitate to report inappropriate content and behavior.
 The company’s policy for content removal was also discussed with the teenagers.
 Facebook managers promised to look carefully at any additional feedback which the young people give through Bulgarian Safer Internet Centre.